Rosco-code/Simple-Calculator/README.md

-So basically, I'm gonna make a calculator using Python.
+Hokay (Pronuncation: Hoe · kay), I'm made a calculator using Python.